What the hell does Hygge (pronounced Hue-gah) mean?

-2. Bundle up and take a walk!
-Nature’s anti-depressant!
+2. Bundle up and take a walk.
+Nature’s anti-depressant.
 Get off your phone (and your ass), grab your camera and take some pictures of nature!
 Be mindful of the smell in the air.
 Now is also a good time to take the advice of one of my kids: “Just think about what you want to think about, not what other people want you to think about.”
 Here’s a picture of me from a little solo adventure to a ravine near my house.
 (Cost: FREE!)

 3. Buy a book shelf.
 Put things you love on it.
 Don’t let it get cluttered.
-Then curl up in your cozy throw blanket and read a good book!
+Then curl up in your cozy throw blanket and read a good book.
 Here’s a cross-section of what I read:

-Diversify and read whatever you’re in the mood for!
+Diversify and read whatever you’re in the mood for.
 I usually choose something that makes me ponder my existence or something that makes me laugh.
 (Cost of book shelf $35 IKEA, and books are cheap at second-hand stores.)

 4. Do you own a lamp?
 Fantastic!
 Start using it to create some ambiance in your home.
 Note the box of tissues in the picture?
 Give yourself one night every month to watch a romantic girly movie and cry your eyes out.
-Ok, crying ain’t exactly what ‘hygge’ is all about, but being at peace is, and you know what crying can do?
+Okay, crying ain’t exactly what ‘hygge’ is all about, but being at peace is, and you know what crying can do?
 Release stress hormones!
 So have yourself a big ugly cry, sister!
-I suggest ‘The bridges of Madison County’, or ‘The Notebook’.
+I suggest classics like ‘The bridges of Madison County’, or ‘The Notebook’.
 Whatever works to release those tears with the intention of feeling refreshed afterwards!
 (Cost: FREE!)

 5. Last, but certainly not lease, soft luxurious flannel sheets to keep you warm at night!